juliaduboisas/studies/webdevUMichigan/notes.md

         - accesskey -> shortcur key to activate an element
         - tabindex -> order elements will come into focus using the key
 - images
-    - inline: img src="name.jpg" alt="description" title="titleOnHover" class"extraFormatting"
+    - inline: img src="name.jpg" alt="smallDescription" title="titleOnHover" class"extraFormatting"
     - images rarely work the first time
         - size and carefully name your picture before you use it
 - special entities can be used for certain characters(research when needed)